ratlog/ratlog-spec/readme.md

 - A log event is always a single line of text.
 - Applications don't need to worry about logging timestamps.
 - Applications don't need to know their own name.
-- Play well with supervisor tools such as docker and systemd: Don't duplicate information they already collect, such as service names and timestamps.
+- Utilize supervisor tools such as docker and systemd: Don't duplicate information they already collect, such as service names and timestamps.

 ----------------------------